Friday, June 22, 2018

 For centuries our forbears have been living with you in peace and harmony...but recently your government, conceived in crimes, began to sow discord among us in order to strangle us and you with greater ease.
 You, people, did not understand this diabolical scheme of politics and, soaking yourselves in the blood of our brothers, you became an accomplice in the perpetration of this heinous crime.
 Nevertheless, know well that our fight is not against you, but your government, against which your own best sons are fighting also.

 Change did come however.
 The Young Turks, officially the Committee of Unity and Progress, took control of the Ottoman Government in 1908.
-There was a brief honeymoon period in which the Armenians were encourage that unity and progress might actually happen.
+There was a brief honeymoon period in which the Armenians were encouraged that unity and progress might actually happen.
 The exiles returned home, and Armen Garo became one of the ARF deputies in the Turkish Parliament.
 He served from 1908 to 1912 where he lost an election to a more pro-CUP Armenian.
 He then took an active role in ARF military activities in the Caucuses perhaps foreseeing the dark events of 1915.

 When the first Republic of Armenia was founded on May 28, 1918, Armen Garo became the first and only Ambassador to the United States.
 After the fall of the Republic to the Soviets, Armen Garo was overwhelmed with had happened to his people and country.
 He died in Geneva in 1923 at the young age of 51.